kaitycodes/white-stripes-tribute-page/README.md

 # white-stripes-tribute-page

-Welcome to my White Stripes Tribute Page repository!

-This is a project I created as part of completing the Responsive Web Deisgn Certification curriculum.
+Welcome to my tribute page for one of my favorite bands: The White Stripes.
+I created this responsive webpage with HTML and CSS while completing freeCodeCamp's Responsive Web Design Certification curriculum.